What Vegetables Are Good For Dogs?

 - Carrots help in maintaining dental hygiene by limiting the chances of plaque formation.

-- Carrots are rich in Vitamin A and Potassium.
+- Carrots are rich in vitamin A and Potassium.

 Broccoli is healthy for dogs.
 Although you should limit the quantity, your dog might ruin your house’s aroma with smelly farts.
-Broccoli is a cruciferous vegetable, and too much Broccoli causes a lousy stomach in a dog.
+Broccoli is a calciferous vegetable, and too much Broccoli causes a lousy stomach in a dog.
 Along with the limited quantity, give finely chopped Broccoli to dogs.

 Benefits of Broccoli for dogs:

-- Due to being a rich source of Vitamin K, it can help better dog Bone health.
+- Due to being a rich source of vitamin K, it can help better dog Bone health.

 - It is a high-fiber and low-calorie snack.